freeseek/mocha/README.md

 Acknowledgements
 ================

-This work is supported by NIH grant <a href="https://projectreporter.nih.gov/project_info_description.cfm?aid=8852155">R01 HG006855</a> and the Stanley Center for Psychiatric Research and by US Department of Defense Breast Cancer Research Breakthrough Award W81XWH-16-1-0316 (project BC151244).
+This work is supported by NIH grant <a href="http://grantome.com/grant/NIH/R01-HG006855">R01 HG006855</a>, NIH grant <a href="http://grantome.com/grant/NIH/R01-MH104964">R01 MH104964</a>, US Department of Defense Breast Cancer Research Breakthrough Award W81XWH-16-1-0316 (project BC151244), and the Stanley Center for Psychiatric Research.
 This work would have not been possible without the efforts of Heng Li <lh3@sanger.ac.uk>, Petr Danecek <pd3@sanger.ac.uk>, John Marshall <jm18@sanger.ac.uk>, James Bonfield <jkb@sanger.ac.uk>, and Shane McCarthy <sm15@sanger.ac.uk> in building HTSlib and BCFtools and Po-Ru Loh <poruloh@broadinstitute.org> in building the Eagle phasing software